-Yard waste is composed of leaves, grass clippings, garden waste, and brush (such as twigs, prunings, and small branches), and small trees (including Christmas trees and wreaths).
+Yard waste is composed of leaves, grass clippings, and brush (such as twigs, prunings, and small branches), and small trees (including Christmas trees and wreaths).
 Anne Arundel County collects and composts yard waste, thereby keeping a valuable resource from taking up expensive space in a landfill.

 Trouble Free Yard Waste Collection Tips

 - For leaves, grass, brush and branches, you can use biodegradable paper yard waste bags or a reusable container of your choice.
 Paper yard waste bags are available for purchase in many big-box, home improvement, and hardware stores as well as through online retailers.

 - Do not use plastic bags for yard waste beginning January 3, 2017.
 Reusable containers must be marked with a large "X" on all sides visible to the collectors.
 This will ensure that they know it is yard waste and not trash.

 - Do not place yard waste in a County issued 65-gallon yellow container.

 - Brush and branches must be placed in a container or bundled.
 Bundles must be tied securely with twine.

 - Do not use cardboard boxes as this causes a loading problem for the collectors.
 Cardboard boxes are recyclable and should be put out with paper, plastic, metal and glass.

 - Bags, containers or bundles may not weigh more than 40 pounds each.
 Tree limbs and branches must be less than 4 feet in length, with a maximum branch diameter of 4 inches.

 - Bags must be closed securely.
 Do not use wire or metal ties.